Abhiricky1992/UTA-MAE3185-Notes/sec09/interruptCodes.md

 }
 ```
 ## State Machine
-Following code repeats two tasks "OutTask" and "InTask" at intervals of 1 s and 0.1 s respectively
+Following code repeats two tasks "OutTask" and "InTask" at intervals of 1s and 0.1s respectively using a combination of timer and interrupt.
 ```c++
 #include <stdio.h>
 #include <pico/stdlib.h>